mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 The same thing applies to reading, $read opens the file, try to match and close the file, so any consecutive call to $read means the file is opened/closed each time.
 If you are looking for a particular line, you can avoid multiple $read calls by searching with /fseek.

-Whenever you are going to use /write or $read in a loop to write/read a lot of things, if the loop isn’t small and if the file isn’t small, it might get slow very quickly, and you should consider using file handling.
+Whenever you are going to use /write or $read in a loop to write/read a lot of things, if the loop isn't small and if the file isn't small, it might get slow very quickly, and you should consider using file handling.

 Hash Tables
 -----------